Institute of Cardiovascular & Medical Sciences

 The Institute of Cardiovascular & Medical Sciences (ICAMS) is the purpose-built British Heart Foundation cardiovascular research facility at the University of Glasgow.
-The Director of the Institute is Rhian Touyz, MSc(Med), PhD.
+The Director of this Institute is Rhian Touyz, MSc (Med), PhD.
 ICAMS is part of the College of Medical, Veterinary & Life Sciences, which was formed in 2010.

 Description

-There are around 175 research and support staff, as well as PhD & MD students (116 in 2017–18).
-Research is the primary purpose and activity of the Institute.
-Staff is currently focused on cardiac, vascular, and metabolic themes, as well as the emerging renal, stroke, and ornics themes.
+There were around 175 research and support staff, as well as PhD & MD students (116 in 2017–18).
+Research is the primary purpose and activity of this Institute.

-Institute staff also run and contribute to the following post-graduate programmes:- MSc Cardiovascular Sciences, MSc Clinical Pharmacology, MSc Clinical Trials, and Stratified Medicine, MSc Sports & Exercise Science & Medicine, and MSc Stratified Medicine and Pharmacological Innovation.
+The staff of this institute also run and contribute to the following post-graduate programmes:- MSc Cardiovascular Sciences, MSc Clinical Pharmacology, MSc Clinical Trials, and Stratified Medicine, MSc Sports & Exercise Science & Medicine, and MSc Stratified Medicine and Pharmacological Innovation.